Website Launch Checklist: Key Highlights

 88% of consumers are more likely to leave a website with bad UX.

-This makes website maintenance the most important step you can take to ensure continued user satisfaction on your website following the completion of your website launch checklist.
+This makes website maintenance the most important step you can take to ensure continued user satisfaction on your website following the completion of the launch.

-The steps you can take to safeguarding and upgrading your website’s performance and security can be split into three sections:
+The steps you can take to safeguard and upgrade your website’s performance and security can be split into three sections, presented in the image below:

 SEO Monitoring